imcotton/ngx-endpoint/README.md

         {
             provide: BaseEndpointService,
-            useExisting: EndpointService   // <---- tell Angular to use this one },
+            useExisting: EndpointService,   // <---- tell Angular to use this one },

     ],